Italy’s new, far-right leader heads to EU HQ to break ice

 Meloni has been dogged by critics who say she hasn’t unambiguously condemned fascism.
 Brothers of Italy, which she co-founded in 2012, has its roots in a far-right party founded by nostalgists for Mussolini.
 She has retorted that she has "never felt sympathy or closeness for any non-democratic regime, including fascism.”

-When it comes to the EU, expect Meloni to criticize the bloc as being overly meddling in national affairs on anything from LBGTQ rights to being too interfering in the economy with one-size-fits-all rules.
+When it comes to the EU, expect Meloni to criticize the bloc as being overly meddling in national affairs on anything from LGBTQ rights to being too interfering in the economy with one-size-fits-all rules and too lax on migration.

 Similar criticism has been heard in Poland and Hungary and there are fears that, especially on the rule of law and democratic standards, the EU is increasingly weakened from within.
 For years, Hungarian Prime Minister Viktor Orban, a self-confessed proponent of “illiberalism,” has increasingly run an obstructionist course in an EU where many major decisions have to be taken by unanimity.